OpenNebula/marketplace-docs/source/service/aws-greengrass.rst

 Deploy Bulk in Automatic Mode
 -----------------------------

-Last example is dedicated to deployment of **bulk** role in the automatic mode.
+The last example is dedicated to the deployment of **bulk** role in the automatic mode.
 A new dedicated Greengrass Group, Core device and a set of IoT devices will be deployed on a single dedicated instance.

 Provide relevant contextualization parameters, for example:

 |image-context-bulk-api|

-and, run start the instance.
-After a while, login the virtual machine and check the deployment status.
+and, start the instance.
+After a while, log in the virtual machine and check the deployment status.

-.. |image-download| image:: /images/kubernetes/kubernetes-download.png
+.. |image-download| image:: /images/aws-greengrass/awsgg-download.png
 .. |image-context-vars| image:: /images/aws-greengrass/awsgg-context-vars.png
 .. |image-context-bulk-api| image:: /images/aws-greengrass/awsgg-bulk-api-context-values.png
 .. |image-context-core-api| image:: /images/aws-greengrass/awsgg-core-api-context-values.png